 For this tutorial, you will use an example that creates a fictional landing page for a podcast called the “Eventually Podcast”.
 You can give your email address and Sign up to know when the podcast is launched, pretty simple.
 You can read about how it is made in this blog post about Next.js Express tutorial.

-To pull in the code on your Google Cloud Shell machine VM you can run the following commands within the Google Cloud Shell Editor’s CLI editor.
-You can start a terminal window by clicking the hamburger menu then going to Terminal > New Terminal or hitting the relevant shortcut as per your operating system.
+To pull in the code on your Google Cloud Shell machine VM, you can run the following commands within the Google Cloud Shell Editor’s CLI.
+You can start a terminal window by clicking the hamburger menu, then going to Terminal > New Terminal or hitting the relevant shortcut for your operating system.

-After that, you will see then the terminal inside your Google Cloud Shell environment as follows:
+After that, you will see the terminal inside your Google Cloud Shell environment as follows:

 mkdir projects && cd projects

 Great!
-At this point, you have the code that you need in your Google Cloud Shell VM.
-Next, you will make a small change to get a feel of using the Google Cloud Shell Editor.
+At this point, you have the code you need in your Google Cloud Shell VM.
+Next, you will make a small change to get a feel for using the Google Cloud Shell Editor.

 Make a small change #

-Given the needed code is on the virtual machine at ~/projects/nodejs-express-tutorial, it can be added to the code editor following the instructions below:
+Since the needed code is on the virtual machine at ~/projects/nodejs-express-tutorial, you can add it to the code editor by following the instructions below:

-• After that add projects to the path (which will be your home folder)
+projectsto the path (which will be your home folder) - Then select

 That looks like the following:

-It will take some time and the code will be loaded on the editor, open the index.js file as seen below:
+It will take some time, and the code will be loaded in the editor.
+Open the index.js file as seen below:

-As you can see the syntax highlight is also there for the JavaScript file.
-Then add on Google Cloud Run. on the line no. 18 after amazing people as follows:
+As you can see, syntax highlighting is also available for the JavaScript file.
+Then, add on Google Cloud Run. on line 18 after amazing people as follows:

 In the next section, you will deploy this code to Google Cloud Run.